valphn/CTN-OTB/README.md

 # How to setup (Windows)
 Requirements:
 Node.js (https://nodejs.org/en/download/)
+**Important: CTN will only work with ROBLOSECURITY, login info is not supported**
 1. Download and extract this repository
 2. Open command prompt in the directory where you extracted CTN and type `npm i` then wait for all the modules to install
 3. Edit the settings file with your Discord Webhook